lowRISC/opentitan/doc/getting_started/setup_verilator.md

 To stop the simulation press CTRL-c.

+The programs listed after `--meminit` are loaded into the system's specified memory and execution is started immediately.
+There are 4 memory types: ROM, Flash, OTP, and SRAM.
+By default, the system will first execute out of ROM and then jump to Flash.
+Memory images need to be provided for ROM, Flash, and OTP (SRAM is populated at runtime).

-If you want to run a program other than `hello_world`, you'll change the second `--meminit` argument to point to a different `.scr.vmem` file under `build-bin`.
+If you want to run a program other than `hello_world`, you'll change the second (flash) `--meminit` argument to point to a different `64.scr.vmem` file under `build-bin`.
-For the most part, the structure under `build-bin` follows the structure in the repository.
-Executables intended for Verilator are suffixed with `sim_verilator`.
+For the most part, the structure under `build-bin` follows the structure in the repository, and executables intended for Verilator are suffixed with `sim_verilator`.
+For example, the `build-bin/sw/device/examples/hello_world/hello_world_sim_verilator.64.scr.vmem` file used above corresponds to the `sw/device/examples/hello_world/hello_world.c` source file.

 All executed instructions in the loaded software are logged to the file `trace_core_00000000.log`.
 The columns in this file are tab separated; change the tab width in your editor if the columns don't appear clearly, or open the file in a spreadsheet application.